SHUBARUUU/learn-Git/README.md

 git pull origin (branch name) -- Does both fetch and merge in one step.

-git remote add origin (github link).
+git remote add (origin/any name) (github link).

+-> Tracks local commits.
+git show--name-only (commit name/code, that was given after commiting locally.) git log --oneline

 Additional Infos:
 - To commit in repositories (local/remote), we need to set up a profile name and email.
 Otherwise git will ask who you are.